mahtokamal/Cyber_Security_Interviews/Cyber_Security_tools.md

     - Palo Alto NGFW with Threat Prevention
     - Trend Micro TippingPoint

-- EDR vs XDR
+- EDR vs XDR vs MDR <br>
-  - EDR(Wazuh) (Endpoint Detection and Response)
+   EDR(Wazuh) (Endpoint Detection and Response) EDR is a cybersecurity solution focused on monitoring, detecting, and responding to threats on endpoints (like laptops, desktops, servers).<br>
     - EDR have been created because antiviruses cannot catch every malicious binary and process running on the endpoint
     - CrowdStrike Falcon
     - SentinelOne
     - Microsoft Defender for Endpoint
     - Sophos Intercept X
     - Carbon Black (VMware)

   - XDR (Extended detection and response) <br>
      XDR expands on EDR by integrating multiple security layers (endpoints, email, servers, cloud, network) into one platform for detection and response. <br>
     - Microsoft 365 Defender (XDR solution)